 Violence against children

-Every day, everywhere, children become victims of violence.
-Violence comes in various forms and takes place in different settings including the home, school, community and over the internet.
-It can take the form of physical or mental violence, injury or abuse, neglect, maltreatment or exploitation, and sexual abuse.
-Justice for children who are victims of violence, victims of child abuse, is rarely served, because children are often unable to speak up for themselves, keeping their abuse secret and failing to seek help.
-KidsRights focuses mainly on prevention and justice for children that became victims of violence in Liberia.
+Every day, all over the world, children become victims of violence.
+Violence occurs in different environments, such as at home, at school, in the community and over the internet.
+Violence can also take various forms, such as physical or mental violence, abuse, neglect, maltreatment, exploitation or sexual assault.
+Justice for children who became the victems of violence, rarely occurs, as there is often no possibility to adress the violence.
+KidsRights focuses mainly on prevention and justice for children that became victems of violence in Liberia.

 Liberia and violence against children

-Liberia, a country around 3 times the size of the Netherlands, is recovering from a 14 years lasting civil war and a recent Ebola crisis.
-More than half of Liberia’s population is below 18 and almost half of these children have experienced physical violence by the age of 15.
+Liberia, about three times the size of the Netherlands and with 4.2 million inhabitants, is a country that is recovering from a civil war that lasted for fourteen years and the recent Ebola crisis.
+More than half of the inhabitants of Liberia are under eighteen and almost half of these children have experienced physical violence by the age of fifteen.

-Even though Liberia has accepted several laws to protect the rights of children, among which the UN Convention on the Rights of the Child and a national Children’s Law, the daily reality show that these laws are not always carried out.
+Even though Liberia has accepted several laws to protect children's rights, among which the UN Convention on the Rights of the Child and a national Children’s Law, the daily reality shows that these laws are not yet properly complied with.

 What does KidsRights do?

 In 2015 Abraham M. Keita from Liberia won the International Children’s Peace Prize for his efforts to fight for justice for children who are victims of violence.
 To support Keita in his fight for these children, KidsRights invests in projects related to violence against children in Liberia.